CWDE615/cwde615.github.io/_teaching/2022-spring-cot3100.md

 ---

 In the Spring of 2022, I returned to being a TA for the undergrad Discrete Mathematics course at UF under Dr. Pete J. Dobbins.
-Below are just some of my responsibilities in this role.

 Teaching Discussion Periods
 ======